Tuvalu Country Summary

 Economy

-Tuvalu's economy is classified as an upper middle-income Pacific island economy, heavily dependent on fishing, international aid, and remittances from citizens abroad.
-The country has a small GDP, with key contributions from fishing licenses, the Tuvalu Trust Fund, and the leasing of its '.tv' internet domain, while facing challenges such as high inflation and vulnerability to external economic shocks.
+Tuvalu's economy is classified as an upper middle-income Pacific island economy, primarily driven by fishing, international aid, and remittances from citizens abroad.
+The nation has a small GDP, with significant income generated from fishing licenses, the Tuvalu Trust Fund, and the leasing of its '.tv' internet domain, while agriculture remains largely subsistence-based, focusing on coconuts and pulaka.
+Despite periods of economic growth, Tuvalu faces challenges such as high inflation and susceptibility to external economic shocks, which the government is addressing through strategic initiatives aimed at enhancing economic resilience and attracting foreign investment, particularly in climate adaptation projects.